atred/dots-weird/README.md

 *Works on my machine* ¯\\\_(ツ)_/¯

 ## Quick start
+You may want to disable screen off, sleep, and screen lock on the installer.
+It's gonna take awhile.
 ```
 # Assumes your partitions are set up and the target root is mounted to /mnt:
 sudo su